 If you scan a lot that is expired, PCC EHR will give you a warning, and you can not add it automatically.
 If you wish, you can still enter the new lot manually.

 Additionally, if you scan a lot that has a CVX code your system does not recognize, or if you scan a lot that was entered incorrectly by hand (perhaps with an incorrect expiration date or manufacturer), you will see a warning message.
-Work with your Client Advocate to adjust your practice’s PCC immunization configuration.
+Work with PCC Support to adjust your practice’s immunizations.
 (You can learn more about CVX codes by reading the CVX and MVX Codes.)

 Finally, if a barcode is damaged or otherwise unreadable, you will see a “The Barcode Could Not Be Read” error.
 You can still enter the lot manually in the Lot Manager.